Hybrid parallel discrete adjoints in SU2: Benchmarking results and discussion

 We decompose the wall clock time of discrete adjoint computations as visualized in \cref{fig:wall_clock_decomposition}.
 We distinguish between AD-relevant timings on the one hand, that is, all timings that are directly influenced by the changes described in \cref{sec:enabling_hybrid_parallel_discrete_adjoints_in_su2,sec:performance_optimizations}, and non-AD timings on the other hand, like preprocessing of the geometry or file I/O. While non-AD timings might be different between MPI-only and hybrid builds of SU2, this is not influenced by hybrid AD itself and not of primary interest in our comparisons.
 We further refine the AD-relevant timings into recording, evaluation, and management.
 Recording encompasses the primary and secondary recording passes as explained in \cref{sec:ad_workflow} as well as passive computations for the purpose of clearing identifiers.
 Evaluation refers to all tape evaluations in the course of discrete adjoint iterations \eqref{eq:adjoint_fixed_point} or \eqref{eq:adjoint_linear_system}, respectively, as well as the final evaluation with respect to parameters in \eqref{eq:adjoint_sensitivity}.
 Management encompasses interactions with CoDiPack's vector of adjoint variables, that is, the seeding prior to tape evaluations as well as the extraction after tape evaluations.

 Support for hybrid parallel discrete adjoints is available in the upstream version of SU2.
 We make a few changes to ensure comparable computational workloads across different parallel setups (e.\,g., no special behaviour for the case of a single OpenMP thread, lower tolerances so that iterations do not stop early).
 We use release builds of SU2, compiled with GCC 11.3, with MPI support (OpenMPI 4.0), with AD enabled, with AVX512, and use single precision for linear algebra.
-The changes made to SU2 and precise build settings are documented in the \verb|hybrid_parallel_discrete_adjoints| branch\footnote{\url{https://github.com/jblueh/SU2/tree/hybrid_parallel_discrete_adjoints}}, alongside the test cases that are used in the following\footnote{\url{https://github.com/jblueh/SU2/tree/hybrid_parallel_discrete_adjoints/benchmark}}.
+The changes made to SU2 and precise build settings are documented in the \verb|hybrid_parallel_discrete_adjoints| branch\footnote{\url{https://github.com/jblueh/SU2/tree/hybrid_parallel_discrete_adjoints} (visited on July 16th, 2024)}, alongside the test cases that are used in the following\footnote{\url{https://github.com/jblueh/SU2/tree/hybrid_parallel_discrete_adjoints/benchmark} (visited on July 16th, 2024)}.

-\subsection{Single-Socket Performance}
+\subsection{Single-socket performance}